feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 In November 1811, the Landdrost of Batavia was already busy with measures against illicit gambling.
 In one case, some Chinese wardmasters were discovered among the gamblers.
 It was reported that a certain Li Peng Ko, who worked with the opium kongsi, had given permission to these Chinese law-breakers to open gambling houses.
 The police investigation discovered that Li Peng Ko had illegally used the Chinese captain's authority: they extended their enquiries to establish the extent to which the captain was involved.
 The Chinese captain, Li Tjie Ko, was able to prove himself innocent.28 As for other infringements of the law, such as the sale of arak to European soldiers, the Chinese potia, who had responsibility for the leases, was detained.29

-In examining the repercussions of revenue-farming, for which the Chinese were vehemently blamed, | will exclude the notorious opium farm.30
+In examining the repercussions of revenue-farming, for which the Chinese were vehemently blamed, I will exclude the notorious opium farm.30

 Certain Dutch blamed the Vreemde Oosterlingen, particularly the Chinese, for their economic activities in